 At this stage you will receive a letter from Student Finance England, letting you know whether they will fund the recommendations in your needs assessment report with a partial or full award.

-You will be able to place your order at this point.
+You will be able to place your order at this point with the recommended supplier.

 Take a look at ‘place your order’, to see the process for ordering and receiving your solution.

-This final stage will be Student Finance England paying for your solution direct to the approved supplier with the possibility of a £200 contribution from you.
+The final stage will be Student Finance England paying for your solution direct to the approved supplier with the possibility of a £200 contribution from you.

 Find out how to make an insurance claim.

 How to submit an Insurance Claim

 Please click this link to submit an insurance claim if you purchased and received your equipment before the 7th May 2018.